This article has links to products and services we love, which we may make commission from.

 A feather floats past the steeple of the Independent Presbyterian Church (at the corner of Bull and Oglethorpe) in the opening shots.

-Chippewa Square is where Forrest sits on a bench.
+Chippewa Square is where Forrest sits on a bench, although the bench is now in the Savannah History Museum!

-Love’s Seafood and Debi’s Restaurant were also used.
+Love’s Seafood and Debi’s Restaurant (former location) were also used.

 Obviously, eating at the eateries is not free, but it is well worth the money for movie buffs.